suncoast-devs/handbook/lessons/full-stack-build-an-app/30-user-profile-edit.md

 ## UsersController changes

 We add back in a `Put` method.
 The first difference in this version of a `PUT` is that we make sure to make this an authorized endpoint.
-Next we ensure the user id is equal to the current user's id.
+Next, we ensure the user id is equal to the current user's id.
 This prevents someone from editing a profile that is not theirs.